 Super Tuesday exit polls and analysis for the 2024 primaries

 Voters in over a dozen states are weighing in across the country in the 2024 Super Tuesday primary contests and will deliver the largest number of delegates available on any single day during the presidential primary campaign.
-As the results roll in over the next several hours, here's a look at what's on the minds of some of the GOP Super Tuesday primary voters today, according to CBS News exit polls.
+Here's a look at what was on the minds of some of the GOP Super Tuesday primary voters today, according to CBS News exit polls in California, Virginia and North Carolina.

 Super Tuesday exit polls in North Carolina show Trump wins widespread, strong support